barneywill/google_data_analytics_certificate/6.Share/README.md

 ## 2 Types of visualization
 What is the best way to tell the story within my data?
-- Bar graphs: Use size contrast to compare two or more values
+- Bar/Column graphs: Use size contrast to compare two or more values
+  - Stacked column charts
+  - Ranked bar charts
 - Line charts: Used to track changes over short and long periods of time.
   - When smaller changes exist, line charts are better to use than bar graphs.
-- Combo charts
+- Combo charts: Column + Line
-- Stacked column charts
 - Pie charts: Show how much each part of something makes up the whole
   - The pie chart is a circular graph that is divided into segments representing proportions corresponding to the quantity it represents, especially when dealing with parts of a whole.
 - Heatmap: Use color to compare categories in a data set.